BrightcoveOS/android-player-samples/README.md

 1. Using the file selector dialog, select the top level **build.gradle** file from the cloned repo on your system,
 1. Click on OK and use default values on subsequent screens.

-Android Studio will now download/import and build the sample app.
+Android Studio will now download, import and build all of the sample apps.
 At this point the samples will be in your instance of Android Studio where you can observe the snippets in action on a physical or virtual device, walk through the code using the Android Studio debugger, search on keywords or just browse Android source code.

 ## Overriding the default build behavior
 By default, the sample apps will build with the most recent Brightcove Android Native Player version at build time.
 To override this behavior with a specific version, create a file named **.gradle/gradle.properties** in your home directory and set the value of the property *anpVersion* to the desired version.
 An invalid version will cause no sample app projects to be configured.